j-yan783/j-yan_math.github.io/README.md

  I am a postdoctoral fellow at Beijing International Center for Mathematical Research (BICMR), Peking University, Beijing, China.
 My mentor is [Xiaobo Liu](https://bicmr.pku.edu.cn/~xbliu/).

- Beginning in the fall of 2024, I will start my postdoctoral position at Northeastern University under the supervision [Maxim Braverman](https://cos.northeastern.edu/people/maxim-braverman/).
+ Beginning in the fall of 2024, I will start my postdoctoral position at Northeastern University under the supervision of [Maxim Braverman](https://cos.northeastern.edu/people/maxim-braverman/).